nam/aidsmap, Published: 22 February 2017

 Read more here

-amyl nitrite anal sex asymptomatic biomedical strategies causal association chlamydia condomless sex correlation diagnosis epidemiology gay men gonorrhoea HIV men who have sex with men (MSM) methamphetamine partners of PLHIV population health pre-exposure prophylaxis (PrEP) prevention rectum research screening sex work Sexually Transmitted Infections (STIs) syphilis testing trans women urethra USA viral load
+amyl nitrite anal sex asymptomatic biomedical strategies causal association chlamydia condomless sex correlation diagnosis epidemiology gay men gonorrhoea HIV (human immunodeficiency virus) men who have sex with men (MSM) methamphetamine partners of PLHIV population health pre-exposure prophylaxis (PrEP) prevention rectum research screening sex work Sexually Transmitted Infections (STIs) syphilis testing trans women urethra USA viral load